Annushams/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Knowing the neighbourhood
-This project helps me in getting familiar with the github.
+This project aims at helping people to choose a place which is suitable for them.